dpsgomtinagar7-ui/elderly-interaction-project/README.md

-make a templates folder and ass the html,css and js files in that
+make a templates folder and add the html,css and js files in that